 Ahmed Arif is a Professor of Epidemiology in the Department of Public Health Sciences.
 He has a PhD in epidemiology from the University of Texas, School of Public Health at Houston.
 Ahmed’s research area of expertise is occupational and environmental epidemiology.
-His current research interests include studying occupational risk factors of mental illnesses, occupational lung diseases, and spatial epidemiology.
-He is also leading an effort to develop the first muscular dystrophy disease registry in Pakistan.
+His current research interests include studying occupational risk factors of mental illnesses, occupational lung diseases, rare and orphan diseases, and spatial epidemiology.
+Ahmed is associate editor of the Journal of Managerial Epidemiology and Journal of Primary Care & Community Health.
+He is the founder of the muscular dystrophy disease registry in Pakistan.
 His research has been funded by NIH, NIOSH, and HRSA.

-Occupational and environmental epidemiology, Spatial epidemiology, Chronic disease epidemiology, Population-based health surveys, Epidemiology of rare diseases, health disparities.
+Occupational and environmental epidemiology, Spatial epidemiology, Chronic disease epidemiology, Population-based health surveys, Neuromuscular disorders, Epidemiology of rare diseases, health disparities.

 Epidemiology, Public Health Data Analysis, Health Surveys, Epidemiology Methods